Bernardsville, New Jersey Revolutionary War Sites

 Map / Directions to the John Parker Tavern & Washington Route Marker

-This is one of a series of markers that can be found tracing Washington's route to Morristown after the victory at Princeton.
-Other markers can be found in Basking Ridge, Bedminster, Harding Township and Somerville.
+In front of the building is a Washington Route Marker.
+It is the ninth of a series of thirteen markers tracing Washington's January 1777 route to Morristown after the victory at the Battle of Princeton.
+[2] The other markers in this series can be found in Princeton, Kingston, Griggstown, Bridgewater, Somerville, Bedminster, Bernardsville, Basking Ridge, Harding Township and Morris Township.